Peter Leeson: Economics of piracy

 Leeson's Invisible Hook argues that Caribbean pirates developed an early form of constitutional democracy and engaged in behaviors such as flying the Jolly Roger because doing so maximized their profit.

 In the wake of the Maersk Alabama hijacking, his work on piracy drew substantial media attention.
-In an article published by National Public Radio, he said that "early 18th century pirates, men like Blackbeard, "Black Bart" Roberts, and "Calico" Jack Rackam, were not only thieves.
+In an article published by National Public Radio, he said that "early 18th century pirates, men like Blackbeard, Bartholomew Roberts, and John Rackham, were not only thieves.
 They were also early experimenters with some of the modern world's most cherished values, such as liberty, democracy, and equality."

 Although Leeson is careful to note that he does not praise the criminal actions of pirates, he argues that their self-organization is a useful illustration of how even criminal conduct is based on rational self-interest.
 In an interview published by The New York Times, Leeson summarized his thesis:

 The idea of the invisible hook is that pirates, though they're criminals, are still driven by their self-interest.
 So they were driven to build systems of government and social structures that allowed them to better pursue their criminal ends....
 The reason that the criminality is driving these structures is because they can't rely on the state to provide those structures for them.
 So pirates, more than anyone else, needed to figure out some system of law and order to make it possible for them to remain together long enough to be successful at stealing.

 CGP Grey's two-video animated YouTube adaptation of Leeson's Invisible Hook has been viewed more than 10 million times.

 Economics of bizarre rituals and superstitions

 Leeson's book WTF?! argues that practices which seem senseless, such as trial by ordeal, trial by combat, and oracular divination, are in fact clever solutions devised by people to overcome social problems.
 A recurrent theme in his work is that "people—all of them, regardless of time or place, religion or culture, wealth, poverty, or anything else—are rational."
 Similarly, he maintains that all institutions, including those "that seem obviously inefficient—and, indeed, sometimes downright absurd—are in fact, on closer inspection, efficient and not so absurd after all."

 Steven Levitt has described Leeson's book as "Freakonomics on steroids" and described Leeson as "one of the most creative young economists around."
-Tim Harford called Leeson’s WTF?! “one of the most original books I’ve ever read.”
+Tim Harford called Leeson's WTF?! "one of the most original books I've ever read."